Ray structures on Teichm\"uller Space: Harmonic maps

-Combining (\ref{eq:energy:length:ratio}), (\ref{eq:energy:Hopfdifferential}), and (\ref{eq:ext:quadraticnorm}), we {obtain some basic first estimates for this paper.}
+Combining (\ref{eq:energy:length:ratio}), (\ref{eq:energy:Hopfdifferential}), and (\ref{eq:ext:quadraticnorm}), we obtain some basic first estimates for this paper.

-\begin{lemma} Let $X,Y\in\T(S)$ be two hyperbolic surfaces and $f:X\to Y$ the unique harmonic map.
-Let $\Phi$ be the Hopf differential of $f$. {Let $\gamma$ be the measured lamination corresponding to the horizontal measured foliation of $\Phi$.} Then there exists a constant $C>0$ depending on the topology of $S$ such that the following holds.
+\begin{lemma} For any closed orientable surface $S$ of genus at least two there exists a constant $C$ depending only on $S$ such that the following holds.
+Let $X,Y\in\T(S)$ be two hyperbolic surfaces and $f:X\to Y$ the unique harmonic map homotopic to the change of marking.
+Let $\Phi$ be the Hopf differential of $f$.
+Let $\gamma$ be the measured lamination corresponding to the horizontal measured foliation of $\Phi$.
+Then

 and